 “I feel much more fondly towards ‘overexcitability’ (OE) as a term after the workshop because you [Simone de Hoogh] have given it a different meaning for me.
 Before I discovered PowerWood, it was in the same compartment of my head as Marge Simpson reading her “Fretful Mother” magazine.
 That always makes me laugh so much, but there is a more serious side.
-I heard about the PowerWood Camp last year and although I automatically felt how relevant that would be to me and my family, I pulled myself away from my fascination as I didn’t want to be that fretful mother, and I didn’t yet have another way of perceiving overexciteability or a community supporting it’.
+I heard about PowerWood last year and although I automatically felt how relevant that would be to me and my family, I pulled myself away from my fascination as I didn’t want to be that fretful mother, and I didn’t yet have another way of perceiving overexcitability or a community supporting it’.
 I hadn’t seen the website yet… Hooray I got there!”
+Mum of 2 children

 ‘Overexcitability’ (OE) Is the term coined by Kazimierz Dabrowski (1902-1980), a Polish psychologist and psychiatrist who moved to the USA after the Second World War.
 The combined traits of intensity, (hyper) sensitivity and ‘super stimulatability’ is referred to as OE; an innate ability to react more strongly to sensory stimuli.

 This heightened ability to respond to stimuli, is part of a group of traits that Dabrowski called development potential: the ability and drive to make the world a better place for everyone.

 OE manifests as increased sensitivity, awareness and intensity, and makes a real difference to how life is experienced.
 Children and adults who have OE experience the world as deeper and more vivid, acutely sensed, complex and richly textured.
 This positive personality trait might come with the deep urge to make the world a better place for everyone.